The Trinity School Story

 Trinity School

 Trinity School was founded in 2015 by a group of parents and teachers inspired to provide extraordinary education.
 In 2017 we moved to a permanent location on 3 beautiful acres adjoining the Big Wood River in Bellevue.
-We share the site with our two Nigerian Dwarf goats, our chickens, three rabbits, as well as deer, elk, quail, hawks, and multiple songbirds.
+We share the site with our chickens, four Nigerian Dwarf goats, and three rabbits, as well as the deer, elk, quail, hawks, and multiple songbirds that live in the river bottom.
 Our 30' insulated yurt with heat, plumbing, electricity, and wood floors provides a magical space for learning.
-We are continuing to add to the gardens surrounding the yurt and will soon begin laying out the orchard.
-Trinity School is headed by Travis Scott.
+Trinity School is headed by Travis Scott, who receives daily support in the classroom from a wonderful group of assistant and subject teachers.

 What does the name "Trinity" signify?